Computer Hardware & System Components

 To understand computer hardware, start by understanding how all components work together as a system.

-At its core, a computer is a system designed to process data.
-It receives input, processes information according to instructions, stores results, and produces output.
+At its core, a computer is designed to receive input, process information according to instructions, store results, and produce output.

 Modern computers operate using a structured architecture composed of several essential components that work together continuously.
 Understanding these components provides clarity when troubleshooting performance issues, diagnosing failures, or evaluating system capabilities.

-Every IT professional, regardless of specialization, must understand how physical systems operate at a foundational level.
+Every IT professional, regardless of specialization, should understand how physical systems operate at a foundational level.

 The Central Processing Unit (CPU)